-The land-locked central region is often overlooked by tourists captivated by Brazil's beautiful coastline and vast Amazon region, but with its mix of rugged beatuy, pretty colonial towns and modern architecture, it has much to reccomend it.
+The land-locked central region is often overlooked by tourists captivated by Brazil's beautiful coastline and vast Amazon region, but with its mix of rugged beatuy, pretty colonial towns and modern architecture, it has much to recommend it.

 Minas Gerais